-This post provides clear steps to making that all important decision as to whether you need to hire an SEO company.
+This post provides clear steps to making that all important decision as to whether you need to hire an SEO consultant, agency or employee.

 You probably have excellent product knowledge but maybe you’re not sure how to grow your online traffic and even more importantly, your sales.

 Some people tell you you need to be on Social Media, other people will say you need content.
 Many, many people will tell you you NEED to do SEO and therefore, probably to hire an SEO company.